emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 ```

-## Workshop set-up check {#workshop-prep}
+## Set-up check {#setup-check}

-Restart your R sessino and then run the below code.
+Restart your R session and then run the below code.
 If you have managed to install and update all software and packages as required, it should run without issue and produce the below histograms.
+It will also produce the messages `stat_bin() using bins = 30.
+Pick better value with binwidth` and `Warning: Removed 28 rows containing non-finite values (stat_bin)`.
+These look like errors but they're not - we'll explain what these mean in the next chapter.

-If you get the error `there is no package called...`, make sure you have installed all the packages listed in Section\ \@ref(install-package).
+If you get the error `there is no package called...`, install the package it says you don't have.

-If you are having technical issues working on your own machine and cannot get the below code to run, please use [RStudio Cloud](https://rstudio.cloud/) for the workshop as there will not be time to troubleshoot installation problems.
+If you are having technical issues working on your own machine and cannot get the below code to run, please consider using [RStudio Cloud](https://rstudio.cloud/).

 ```r